 Bone broth is different from regular broth or stock, which is made by boiling meat or meat and bones for a low or moderate amount of time.
 For example, if you simmer a whole chicken in water, you’ll have a broth that is much less gelatinous and nutrient-dense than bone broth.

-Bone broth is a great warm beverage to sip on as a restorative food, a panacea to many seasonal illnesses, and a great base for soups, stews, gravies, and sauces.
-Try this delicious nourishing beef heart stew!
+Bone broth is a great warm beverage to sip on as a restorative food, a panacea to many seasonal illnesses, and a great base for soups, stews, gravies, sauces, and more.

 What are the benefits of bone broth?

-Animal bones are so rich in nutrients and that’s why traditionally they were always utilized somehow.
+Animal bones are so rich in nutrients and that’s why traditionally they were always utilized somehow in a nose-to-tail approach.
 Bones are a great source of collagen, amino acids, calcium, phosphorus and vitamins that our bodies desperately need.

 Bone broth is highly nutritious, refueling the body with minerals and vitamins, and representing an invaluable source of collagen and glycine (read more about all the benefits of collagen here).
 All these nutrients contribute to sustaining healthy bones, joints and skin, keeping the gut healthy and sustaining digestion, lowering inflammation and promoting detoxification.
 Bone broth can even help sleep better and improve our mood!